ContainerSSH/containerssh.github.io/docs/getting-started/index.md

 This is a quick start guide to get a test server up and running in less than 5 minutes with [docker-compose](https://docs.docker.com/compose/).

 !!! warning
-    This setup will let any username/password combination authenticate.
+    This setup will let any password authenticate.
 Only use it for testing.

 ## Step 1: Set up a Dockerized environment